Boundedness of minimal partial du Val resolutions of canonical surface foliations: Applications

 \end{pf}

 \begin{rmk} \begin{enumerate} \item It is possible that some connected subset of $\Lambda$ of $D_n$ type is redundant. \item By the same argument as above, we could also show the boundedness of the cyclic quotient singularities which are canonical non-terminal foliation singularities.
 Moreover, we could have the boundedness of the cusps.
-Precisely, the number of exceptional divisor and the intersection matrix over any cusp are bounded. \end{enumerate} \end{rmk}
+Precisely, over any cusp singularities, the intersection matrix and the number of the irreducible components of the exceptional divisor of the minimal resolution are bounded. \end{enumerate} \end{rmk}

-Also we answer \cite[Conjecture 0.1]{hacon2019birational}. \begin{thm} Fix a function $P: \bZ_{\geq 0} \rw \bZ$.
-There exists an integer $m_P$ such that if $(X,\sF)$ is a canonical model of a surface with $\kappa(K_\sF)=2$ and $\chi(mK_\sF)=P(m)$ for all $m\geq 0$, then for any $m>0$ divisible by $m_P$, $|mK_\sF|$ defines a birational map which is an isomorphism on the complement of the cusp singularities. \end{thm} \begin{pf} The proof follows closely from the proof of \cite[Theorem 4.3]{hacon2019birational}.
+Also we answer \cite[Conjecture 1]{hacon2021birational}. \begin{thm} Fix a function $P: \bZ_{\geq 0} \rightarrow \bZ$.
+There exists an integer $m_P$ such that if $(X,\sF)$ is a canonical model of a surface with $\kappa(K_\sF)=2$ and $\chi(mK_\sF)=P(m)$ for all $m\geq 0$, then for any $m>0$ divisible by $m_P$, $|mK_\sF|$ defines a birational map which is an isomorphism on the complement of the cusp singularities. \end{thm} \begin{pf} The proof follows closely from the proof of \cite[Theorem 4.3]{hacon2021birational}.
 We include the proof for the reader's convenience.